-For \circlearrowleft , the self-timer lamp starts blinking slowly and blinks rapidly 2 seconds before the shutter is released.
+For $\circlearrowleft$ , the self-timer lamp starts blinking slowly and blinks rapidly 2 seconds before the shutter is released.
 The beep is heard and the rate increases.
 The shutter will be released about 12 seconds after the shutter release button is pressed fully.

-- The beep can be turned off. (p.164) - Exposure may be affected if light enters the viewfinder.
-Attach the provided ME viewfinder cap or use the AE lock function (p.143).
-(Ignore the light entering the viewfinder when the exposure mode is set to M (Manual) (p.139).) - Remove the Eyecup F_L by pulling one side upward when using accessories such as the ME viewfinder cap.
+- The beep can be turned off (p.170). - Exposure may be affected if light enters the viewfinder.
+Attach the provided ME viewfinder cap or use the AE lock function (p.148).
+(Ignore the light entering the viewfinder when the exposure mode is set to M (Manual) (p.144).) - To attach accessories such as the ME Viewfinder Cap, first remove the Fo Eyecup by pressing in one side and then pulling it out toward you.